OBIS-0003: Attribution Tag Data Model and Exchange Format#

 4.1 GraphSense TagPacks#

 GraphSense TagPacks are the primary inspiration.
-A TagPack is a YAML file containing a header (title, creator, default currency, default source, etc.) and a list of tag records (address, label, source, optional category, abuse, confidence, is_cluster_definer).
+A TagPack is a YAML file containing a header (title, creator, default currency, default source, etc.) and a list of tag records (address, label, source, optional category, abuse, confidence).
 Header fields cascade as defaults to contained tags.
 TagPacks are identified by a Git URI; individual tags are identified by the triple (address, label, source).
-OBIS-0003 reuses the bundle-with-header idea and the field-cascading convention, and diverges on identifiers, provenance structure, confidence vocabulary, and revocation.
+OBIS-0003 reuses the bundle-with-header idea and the field-cascading convention, and diverges on identifiers, provenance structure, and revocation.
+It does not adopt the TagPack confidence field; assessing the credibility of a tag is the consumer’s responsibility, informed by the structured provenance carried with the tag.

 4.2 INTERPOL DW-VA-Taxonomy#